SilentCatD/night_reader/README.md

 This package come with `AnimatedNightReader`, which will automatically animate between value `[0-1]` when changing the properties, other property animation is also supported.

-But if one's need arise.
-They can control the not-animated version of this widget: `NightReader`, through any method that trigger a `setState`.
+But if one's needs arisen.
+They can control the not-animated version of this widget: `NightReader`, through any method that trigger a `rebuild`.

 For more information on each property, please do see the document.